swc-project/website/website/docs/benchmark-transform.md

 ## How to interpret result.

 For most users, most important test result is parallel benchmark.
-It's becuase build tool authors are smart enough to use `await Promise.all(tasks)` and the benchmark scenario which is most close to it is `parallel`.
+It's because build tool authors are smart enough to use `await Promise.all(tasks)` and the benchmark scenario which is most close to it is `parallel`.

 If you are not lucky enough and you need to apply transforms synchronously, `synchronous` benchmark matters.